EmergentMind/UnderWaterBots/README.md

 UnderWaterBots
 ==============
-The solution to a coding problem for a job application.
+My solution to a coding problem for a job application.

 My first time using:
  - C#